arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - **Onboard advanced motion sensors**: the board features the BMI270, a high-precision IMU by Bosch® Sensortec, which combines a 3-axis accelerometer and a 3-axis gyroscope for precise motion tracking and orientation detection.
 The board also features the BMM150, a compact geomagnetic sensor from Bosch® Sensortec with a 3-axis magnetometer.
 - **Onboard high-performance microphone**:  the Nicla Voice is equipped with the IM69D130, a high-quality MEMS microphone by Infineon® Technologies.
 The IM69D130 offers excellent audio quality and low noise performance, ensuring accurate and distortion-free audio capturing.
 - **Onboard connector for external PDM microphone**: an external PDM microphone can be connected to the board via an onboard connector.
-- **Wireless connectivity**: the board supports BLE connectivity, provided by the ANNA-B112 module developed by u-blox®.
-This compact, high-performance BLE module allows the Nicla Voice to communicate wirelessly with other devices and systems.
+- **Wireless connectivity**: the board supports Bluetooth® Low Energy connectivity, provided by the ANNA-B112 module developed by u-blox®.
+This compact, high-performance Bluetooth® Low Energy module allows the Nicla Voice to communicate wirelessly with other devices and systems.
 - **Power management**: the Nicla Voice is designed for ultra-low power operation, with efficient power management features that ensure minimal energy consumption even when using always-on speech recognition and multiple sensors.
 The Nicla Voice features the BQ25120 from Texas Instruments®; a highly integrated battery charge management integrated circuit (IC) designed for wearables and Internet of Things (IoT) devices.

 ### Board Core and Libraries